ucsusa/eia-dg-plots/README.md

 # Plot EIA data on distributed and centralized generation capacity
-This code creates a plot for an upcoming UCS blog post showing the comparitive growth of centralized and distributed generation.
+This code creates plots for an upcoming UCS blog series showing
+ - The comparitive growth of centralized and distributed generation
+ - The growth of distributed generation by technology type

 ## Sources